How is Zeffy free?

 • Not aim to make profits for owners or shareholders.

-• Include a non-discrimination clause and ensure members will get equal benefits regardless of their earnings.
+• Include a non-discrimination clause and ensure members get equal benefits regardless of their earnings.

 8. 501(c)(10)